suzybee1987/milestone-2/README.md

 - **Footer**
     - Transparent and fixed at the bottom of the screen.
 It wouldn't sit after all of the content since this would create white space which is a bad user experience.
-    - Contains a link to my GitHub repository and also Instagram to encourage the user to share the site with others and search for Discworld related pages.
-It also reminds the user the content is copyrighted by Terry Pratchett.
+    - Contains a link to my GitHub repository and also Instagram and Facebook to encourage the user to share the site with others and search for Discworld related pages.
+It also reminds the user the content is copyrighted by Terry Pratchett and has a link to Discworld Emporium.

 #### *index.html*

 - **Modal**
    - The modal launches on page load and prompts the user to click to play the game or be directed to the help modal.
 The help modal instructs the user to how the quiz works and has a link to game.html for ease once the user has learned the help information.
+If the modal is closed the user can still access the game, help and contact form using the navigation form.

 #### *game.html*

 - **Questions and Answers section**
     - The quiz section is loaded to game.html via pagination from the script.js file.
 The questions are loaded in quiz.json and then accessed by script.js to display on game.html.
-The questions are aligned at the top and then the four answers in Bootstrap buttons which scale slightly upwards in size when clicked.
+The questions are aligned at the top and then the four answers in Bootstrap buttons which scale slightly upwards in size when clicked to feedback to the user the answer they have clicked.
+There is also a transition between questions for a nice user experience.

 - **Mute button**
     - On desktop the mute button is situated at the top right of the page and is automatically set to mute for the best user experience.
 On the mobile page this is located in the middle of the navbar to ensure the users eye is drawn to it when they play the game.
 The noise is a 'whoosh' and makes it feel like the answers are being quickly pulled off the page to reveal the next question.

 - **Results**
     - The results section is revealed once all of the questions have been asked and shows an icon of the character chosen, a description of that character and a list of the books they appear in.
 These are also linked to the page via pagination from the script.js file and allow the user to get more information about the character chosen.
 This section also has a 'Try Again' button to encourage the user to try and get different characters.
 By clicking this link the game.html is reloaded from the start.